CAMPANIA

 Greco, Fiano, Aglianico, Falaghina, Coda di Volpe, Piedirosso, Sciasinoso.

-Description
+• Description

 From Benevento stretching to the borders of Puglia and Molise, this is named after the proud pre-Roman inhabitants called the Samnites.
-It produces the Campanian classics such as: Greco, Fiano, Aglianico, Barbera, Falaghina, Coda di Volpe, Piedirosso, Sciasinoso.
+It produces the Campanian classics such as: Greco, Fiano, Aglianico, Barbera, Falaghina, Coda di Volpe, Piedirosso, Sciascinoso.

 Principle Wines

-Description
+• Description

-Around Benevento this histroic winegrowing area takes its name from Mount Taburno and produces the Campanian classics such as: Greco, Aglianico, Falaghina, Coda di Volpe, Piedirosso.
+Around Benevento this historic winegrowing area takes its name from Mount Taburno and produces the Campanian classics such as: Greco, Aglianico, Falaghina, Coda di Volpe, Piedirosso.
 Elevated altitudes, small yields and hand harvesting tends towards smaller volumes of hight quality fruit.

 Principle Wines